opencoca/startr_video_auto-editor/README.md

 Bitcoin (BTC)
 `bc1qpf8xufyu9klawpy3eyxenn67tedahwpvsu8uyk`

-Bitcoin Cash (BCH)
-`qzdw2lg7llcyx5ergjv29e9d98kl89dsm5l47kklr0`

-Monero (XMR)
-`4At2qRKPnksfmmJG7QdJSwBsarrFiqMrgBjJbvkohaSLXSPzjYR3jCG4wueJxs2xfoBaEVyCToL8phRkCppTiNsJ55ETyZJ`

-Pirate Chain (ARRR)
-`zs19e04x5x52nfrj9yxy8s67zwxl6rn3hxyzz3jem0t5dpvc9d7tnjcqr6ltjpupquw2dykksnculm`

 ## Issues
-If you have a bug or a code suggestion, you can [create a new issue](https://github.com/WyattBlue/auto-editor/issues/new) here.
+If you have a bug or a code suggestion, you can [create a new issue](https://github.com/opencoca/startr_video_auto-editor/issues/new) here.
 If you'll like to discuss this project, suggest new features, or chat with other users, you can use [the discord server](https://discord.com/invite/kMHAWJJ).